rohgoyal/getting-started/bluemix/setup-config-customize-dev-portal/README.md

 ---

 ### Explore your developer portal
-In this section, you will get acquainted with the developer portal you created i the previous steps.
+In this section, you will get acquainted with the developer portal you created in the previous steps.

 1. After you have configured the developer portal for your catalog, you will receive an email with a link to a one-time login.
 Select the link to launch the developer portal.